LaoArchAngel/fsw-wiki/questions_web.markdown

 #### Follow-Ups:
 * Ask them “Why?” if they don’t give much explanation
 * If they only give one, ask if they see a downside to only focusing on that type.
 That should guide them towards thinking about both.

 ---

+#### Q: What is the difference between and `HttpModule` and an `HttpHandler`?

+#### A:
+* An `HttpModule` will execute for every request to your application, regardless of extension, and is generally used for cross-cutting concerns like security, statistics, logging, etc.  An `HttpModule` is a step in the execution of a web request.
+* An `HttpHandler` is generally associated with a specific extension, and is used for things like RSS feeds, dynamic image generation or modification, and the like.
+An `HttpHandler` is the end destination of a web request.

+---